MALTS: Matching After Learning to Stretch: Related work

 \section{Related work}

 Since the 1970's, the causal inference literature on matching methods has been concentrated on dimension reduction techniques \citep[e.g.,][]{rubin1973matching,rubin1973use,rubin1976multivariate,cochran1973controlling}.
-In this literature, the leading approach for dimension reduction uses the propensity score, the conditional probability of treatment given covariate information.
-Propensity score methods target average treatment effects and so do not produce exact matches or almost-exact matches.
+In this literature, the leading approach for dimension reduction uses the propensity score, which is the conditional probability of treatment given covariate information.
+Propensity score methods are designed for calculating average treatment effects (as opposed to conditional average treatment effects) and do not produce exact or almost-exact matches.
 When treatment is binary, they project data onto one dimension, and closeness of units in propensity score does not imply their closeness in covariate space.
 As a result, the matches cannot directly be used for estimating heterogeneous treatment effects.

-Fast and flexible matching methods have been studied in the literature to estimate average treatment effects because fully efficient matching might be computationally inefficient \citep{gu1993, imbens2004nonparametric}.
-However, these method are often ineffective in producing high quality CATE estimates.
-Regression methods can be used for CATE estimation, but this assumes that the regression method is correctly specified -- or in the case of doubly robust estimation \citep[e.g., ][]{farrell2015robust}, either the propensity model or the outcome model needs to be correctly specified.
-Machine learning approaches generalize regression approaches and can create models that are extremely flexible and predict outcomes accurately for both treatment and control groups \citep{hill2011bayesian,chernozhukov2016double,hahn2017bayesian}.
-However, complicated regression methods lose the interpretability inherent to almost-exact matches.
+Other causal inference methods have been studied in the literature \citep{gu1993, imbens2004nonparametric}, but almost all of them suffer from at least one of four possible problems: using a black box model that is uninterpretable (i.e., almost all machine learning methods), having a distance metric that is predefined (rather than learned), computational inefficiency, or not being applicable to CATE estimation (as we discussed with propensity scores).
+These issues cause the vast majority of matching methods to be ineffective in producing high quality interpretable CATE estimates.
+Regression methods can be used for CATE estimation, but only when the regression method is correctly specified -- or in the case of doubly robust estimation \citep[e.g.,][]{farrell2015robust}, either the propensity model or the outcome model needs to be correctly specified.
+Machine learning approaches generalize regression approaches and can create models that are extremely flexible and predict outcomes accurately for both treatment and control groups \citep{hill2011bayesian,10.1111/ectj.12097,hahn2017bayesian}.
+However, complicated regression methods lose the interpretability inherent to almost-exact matches and are difficult to troubleshoot and trust.
 In practice, MALTS performs similarly to (or better than) several machine learning methods in our experiments, despite being restricted to interpretable almost-exact matches with an interpretable distance metric.